-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Individual feedback on coursework and report with an outline solution.
 Individual feedback on submissions from lecturer and/or demonstrators in laboratory sessions.

 Failure Redemption: 100% Examination Resit Instrument.